apprentech/apprentech.io/index.md

 ### Prospects?

 Within 12 months, we'll either offer you a full-time salaried position working within one of our startups [with share options, of course!] or you can go out to market to find the most exciting offer!

+### Minimum Requirements?

+* Your own Laptop, and be licensed to use it (We'll provide basic laptops if necessary)
+* You should have a reasonable command of either Windows, Apple Mac, or Linux
+* You need to be willing to commit >50% of your working week to our program
+* You need to be extremely self motivated, and ready to start learning immediately